ElvinQad/WRM/docs/prd.md

 ## **4. Technical Assumptions**

 *   **Repository Structure:** Monorepo
-*   **Service Architecture:** The existing system is a full-stack application composed of a Next.js frontend and a NestJS backend.
-This structure will be extended.
+*   **Service Architecture:** The existing system is a full-stack application composed of a Next.js frontend and a NestJS backend with Fastify adapter.
+The backend uses Prisma ORM for type-safe database operations with PostgreSQL.
+This structure will be extended to support Epic 2 & 3 features.
 *   **Technology Stack:**
     *   **Frontend:** Next.js, React, TypeScript, Redux Toolkit, shadcn/ui, Tailwind CSS.
-    *   **Backend:** NestJS, TypeScript.
+    *   **Backend:** NestJS with Fastify adapter, TypeScript, Prisma ORM.
-    *   **Authentication:** Nestjs jwt auth.
+    *   **Database:** PostgreSQL with Prisma schema management.
+    *   **Authentication:** NestJS JWT auth with Prisma user management.
+    *   **Runtime:** Deno for both frontend and backend development.
     *   **Shared Types:** A dedicated `packages/types` directory will continue to be used.
-*   **Testing Requirements:** The testing strategy will include unit tests for business logic, integration tests for API endpoints, and end-to-end tests for critical user flows.
+*   **Testing Requirements:** The testing strategy will include unit tests for business logic using Deno's built-in test runner, integration tests for API endpoints with NestJS testing utilities, Prisma database testing with test database instances, and end-to-end tests for critical user flows.

 #### **Technical Constraints & Risk Assessment**